This record of men from Ballymena and District who fell in the Great War was compiled by John Hoy.

 The third serving brother was Lieutenant Hugh Henry Cochrane, Canadian forces.
 He was born on 15th April 1879 and was married to Mary Florence Cochrane.
 The couple lived in Athabasca, Alberta and he served in the Royal North West Mounted Police.
 He had previously spent 15 years in the Scottish Yeomanry and had served in the South African Constabulary.

-Right: COURTNEY, Robert, 20/40, Private, 20th Royal Irish Rifles, died of wounds in Belfast (He had been wounded July 1st, 1917) on November 13, 1917.
+Right: COURTNEY 20/40 Rifleman Robert, 20th Royal Irish Rifles, died of wounds in Belfast (He had been wounded July 1st, 1917) on November 13, 1917.
 He is buried in 3rd Ahoghill (Brook Street) Presbyterian Church.
-Aged 21, he was the son of Robert and Elizabeth Courtney, High Street, Ballymena.
-He is commemorated in West Presbyterian Church, Ballymena.
+He was born on the 14 February 1896 at Limnaharry, Ahoghill and was the the son of textile labourer Robert Courtney and his wife Elizabeth Ervine.
+There were at least four children in the family and the eldest, Elizabeth, 9 in 1901, had been born in Glasgow, Scotland.
+In 1911 Elizabeth was a 42 year old widow and grocer living at High Street, Ballymena with her children William John (18), Robert (15) and Minne or Mary Ellen (1).
+Robert is commemorated in West Presbyterian Church, Ballymena.

 killed on 28th July 1916 and is buried in Bethune Town Cemetery.
 He was

-the 31 year old son of James & Rose Cunningham, Randalstown and the
+the 31 year old son of James and Rose Cunningham, Randalstown and the

 husband of E Cunningham, 40, Duncruin Street, Maryhill, Glasgow,